twilio/flex-plugin-builder/packages/flex-plugin/README.md

 react-redux
 ```

 When you `build` your plugin, these dependencies will not be included in your bundle.
-Instead, Flex UI will provide them as global object and your plugin will instead use that instead.
+Instead, Flex UI will provide them as global for your plugin to use.

-To ensure you are using the same version that Flex UI is providing, leave the version of the React  that is specified in your `package.json`.
-See [React Version](#react-version) to see the currently supported version =
+To ensure you are using the same version that Flex UI is exposing, leave the version of the React that is specified in your `package.json`.
+See [React Version](#react-version) to see the currently supported version.

 ## React Versions